princomp/princomp.github.io/source/lectures/oop/properties.md

         }
     }
     ```
-- Note however that if the set or get accessor is not the "trivial" one, then auto-properties cannot be used and the other accessor must be specified.
+- Note however that if either the set or get accessor is not the "trivial" one, then auto-properties cannot be used and the other accessor must be specified.
     - For example, in the above code, simply writing `get;` instead of `get { return length; }` would give a compilation error.
 - Note that properties can exist without backing field, and they can be *read-only* (that is, without a set accessor) or *write-only* (that is, without a get accessor, but this is rarer).
     - An example of read-only property is as follows: